klayu/hb_beacon/content/en/blog/depression-profiles-infj-vs-infp.md

 * People close to INFJs can fail to give supportive feedback because they get confused by the INFJ’s conflicting tendencies.
 On the one hand, this Myers-Briggs type gets satisfaction from being around them.
 On the other, sometimes INFJs tire of meeting the emotional needs of others and want only to be alone.
 This causes confusion among people close to the INFJ.
 It often confuses INFJs themselves, leading to feelings of depression.

 * The idealism of INFJs can lead them down dark paths.
 They have a tendency to place high expectations on others just as they do on themselves.
 The real world can be corrupt in many ways, a fact that many INFJs overlook until it’s too late.
 The high moral standards of INFJs may put them at odds with others, leaving a breach in understanding.

-To combat depression, INFJs must learn to take care of themselves better—to indulge themselves with things they find enjoyable in life.
-They should remember that no one is perfect, and everyone deserves some time off.

-<p><a id="aflink" href="https://hop.clickbank.net/?affiliate=klayu&vendor=hissecret&lp=0" class="one" target="_blank" title="⚡Video : This is the “secret ingredient” to his lasting commitment !">⚡Video : This is the “secret ingredient” to his lasting commitment !</a></p>

 **Depression in INFPs**